jj1bdx/bearfort/efsfbay2016-slides/efsfbay2016-rikitake-bearfort.md

 ## Simplify
 ## "Let It Crash"

 ^ Now I'd like to talk about the principles on developing hardware for fault tolerant systems.
 First you need to make a stable hardware, and keep it simple.
-And the hardware should be capable to reset when something goes wrong.
+The hardware should be capable to reset when something goes wrong.

 ---